Jinxi, Kunshan: Lake

-The water-surrounded Jinxi Town is a famous place of interest.
-“Boat is needed for the trip between two places even several meters away” – this is the best description of Jinxi.
+The water-surrounded Jinxi Town is a notable place of interest.
+Water transportation has been deemed essential in Jinxi, with one source stating: “Boat is needed for the trip between two places even several meters away."
 Water lanes, river piers, arch bridges, corridors and streets fully present the features of this water town.
+The town has been described positively by notable Chinese figures.
 Famous writer Shen Congwen compared this town to “a maiden falling asleep”.
 Poet Feng Yingzi thought that “both brilliant or simple decorations match this town”, while famous painter Liu Haisu said that it was "the most beautiful town in Jiangnan."

 Wubao Lake is at the entrance to the downtown area.
 The old lotus bridge across the lake is a long corridor with tile roofs and raked eaves, arched to allow boats to pass below.
 On the near-town side of the bridge are lotuses.
 That is how the bridge got its name.

 The bridge links to the Lianchi Temple at one end.

 On the far side of the bridge lies the tomb of Concubine Chen, from the Southern Song dynasty (1127–1279).
 It is built on a small piece of land in the center of the Wubao Lake, with trees encircling the cemetery and keeping company with the deceased.

 Flowing past the entrance, the water extends into a system of canals that thread the town together.
 It seems no different from other water towns.
 The only distinction may be that, in Jinxi, the locals outnumber the outsiders, not the other way around.
 On the streets, locals dry vegetables and noodles under the sun, and the elderly sun-bathe at the foot of wall.

 The old Shangtang Street is built along a canal.
 Shops and eateries are open to the waterside promenade, which has wooden roofs and pillars.
 Long benches with backrests are fixed at the edge of the gallery though covered by the eaves.
 Chairs and small tables are put close to the benches for groups of people to sit together.

 Among many old name plaques on the old street are a number of privately owned museums that display clay figures, ancient furniture, Yixing clay teapots, traditional bricks and tiles and more.